automock/automock.dev/docs/extras/improving-ci.md

 ---
 sidebar_position: 4
+title: Improving CI Pipeline
 ---

-# Improving Continuous Integration (CI)
+# Improving Continuous Integration Pipeline

-Automock can greatly enhance your CI pipeline.
-Since it automatically mocks all class dependencies, you can confidently assume that your unit tests are executed in complete isolation, creating a solitary unit testing environment.
+**Automock can greatly enhance your CI pipeline.
+Since it automatically mocks all class dependencies, you can confidently assume that your unit tests are executed in complete isolation, creating a solitary unit testing environment.**

 We recommend naming your test files with a specific suffix, such as `*.spec.ts` or `*.unit.ts`.
 This convention allows you to easily distinguish and run your unit tests separately.